ScottLNorvell/ScottLNorvell.github.io/_posts/blog/2016-10-7-stubbing-jsonp.md

 });
 ```

-Now that we have this working, let's contemplate the `set` function and see how it might better serve our purpose.
+Now that we have this working, let's contemplate the `set` function and see how we might change it.

 ```javascript
 function set(src) {